 The City has agreed to provide water and sewer services to the AAFES property, including the West Coast Distribution Center and Building 240, and these connections are currently under construction.
 The City has also agreed to provide water and sewer service to the California National Guard.
 These connections should be operational by 2022 and were evaluated as part of the IWRMP.
 The Army has indicated it intends to transfer the remaining property within Sharpe Depot to the Port of Stockton, to be used as an inland port.
 Port of Stockton staff have asked if Lathrop would be willing to provide water and sewer service to the remaining Depot property, but the Port does not yet have a development plan.
-Once a plan is prepared, and the anticipated demand for water and services.
+Once a plan is prepared, and the anticipated demand for water and sewer service can be calculated, the City will review whether it can provide the requested services.